How to write an invoice in 5 simple steps (2024)

 That’s not true.
 An invoice is a document asking for payment, while a receipt documents that a payment has been made.

-Example: If you go grocery shopping, you will receive a receipt when you have paid.
-If an electrician does a job at your home, you will receive an invoice for the work done.
+Example: If you go grocery shopping, you get a receipt after paying.
+If an electrician does a job at your home, you will receive an invoice for the work done, that you then have to pay.

 See also: Invoice vs. receipt: What’s the difference?